connortechnology/ZM_ML/README.md

 A server and client are supplied to allow for easy integration with ZoneMinder.
 ## Server
 - Based on FastAPI
-- OpenCV DNN for CPU/GPU and pycoral for TPU.
+- OpenCV DNN for CPU/GPU, openALPR binary, cloud ALPR integrations and pycoral for TPU.
 - Run on local zoneminder machine or on a remote machine.
 ### GPU
 For GPU acceleration you will need to compile OpenCV with GPU support (This includes knowing the 'Compute Capability' [_CUDA_ARCH_BIN_] of the cards you want to run the server on)